MuhammadMooazam/Obstacle-Avoiding-Car/README.md

 In this project I have made an Obstacle Avoiding Car.

-Componnets which is used are:- <br />
+Componets which is used are:- <br />
 Arduino UNO <br />
 L293D Motor Driver Shield <br />
 4 DC Motors with 4WD Chassis <br />